Make your kitty’s ears perk up and draw out a curious “nyan” (that’s meow in Japanese!) with one of these delightfully clever names.

 - Rini (little bunny)

-- Sakura (cherry blossoms)
+- Sakura (cherry blossom)

-- Shino (bamboo stalk)
+- Shino (bamboo)

 - Sora (sky)